A template in env0 defines a type of environment that can be deployed.

-A template consists of a name, a description, Terraform configuration files describing the deployment, and a set of Variables and Secrets.
+A template consists of a name, a description, a valid set of configuration files describing the deployment, and a set of Variables and Secrets.

 To create a new template, click ADD A NEW TEMPLATE on the top left in the Templates screen.

-Enter the details for the git repository containing the Terraform configuration files: the repository, a branch or tag name, and the path for the root directory of the Terraform configuration.
+Enter the details for the git repository containing the relevant configuration files: the repository, a branch or tag name, and the path for the root directory of the Terraform/Terragrunt configuration.

 If your VCS is not GitHub

 You can either enter the details yourself, or copy the full URL of where your relevant configuration resides, and let env0 extract the values.
 Please note that extraction of values currently works for HTTP/S Git repositories only.
 If you use SSH, please enter your repository URL manually.

 Also, in order to access a private repository, you will need a git access token.
 In the Select Token field, select a token from a list of predefined access token available to env0.
 To define a git access token in env0 see Manage Git Tokens.

 Once your template is created, you can edit its Variables, by locating it in the template list, clicking on the Settings link and selecting the Variables tab.
 By default, your environment inherits variables set at the Organization level, but you can override these or create new ones.